rmec26/uno-r4-macro/README.md

 * `text` - writes the given string.
 * `delay` - delays the macro run by the given time amount (in milliseconds).
 * `wait` - waits for a key press on the arduino before continuing running.
 * `waitTimeout` - waits for a key press on the arduino or for the given amount of time to pass, whichever is first, before continuing running.
+* `waitTimeout` - waits for a key press on the arduino or for the given amount of time to pass, whichever is first, before continuing running.